cc-tweaked/CC-Tweaked/doc/events/peripheral_detach.md

 see: peripheral For the event fired when a peripheral is attached.
 ---

-The @{peripheral_detach} event is fired when a peripheral is detached from a side.
+The @{peripheral_detach} event is fired when a peripheral is detached from a side or from a modem.

 ## Return Values
 1. @{string}: The side the peripheral was detached from.